Rr42/USB-C-DB/Software/README.md

 The stack dumps of the firmware can be parsed using the [EspStackTraceDecoder](https://github.com/littleyoda/EspStackTraceDecoder) tool by [littleyoda](https://github.com/littleyoda).
 > Note that you may need the `xtensa-lx106-elf-addr2line` binary to run the tool in Windows.
 This binary can be obtained from [willemwouters](https://github.com/willemwouters)'s [ESP8266](https://github.com/willemwouters/ESP8266) repository [here](https://github.com/willemwouters/ESP8266/tree/master/gcc/xtensa-lx106-elf_c%2B%2B)

+## Frame builder
+The USB-C DB frame builder allows exporting of custom frames and frame sequences in a serializable format.

 ## License
 The Software and firmware of this project is licensed under the the MIT license and the hardware is under the [Open Source Hardware](https://www.oshwa.org/definition/) license.